Chincha Islands War: Background

-The Spanish ships arrived at the port of Valparaiso, Chile, on April 18, 1863.
-Spain had recognized Chilean independence since the 1840s, and both nations had maintained diplomatic relations.
-The expedition was cordially received, and the Admiral exchanged visits with local authorities.
-The vessels left Chile in July amicably and moved on to Peru.
+The Spanish ships arrived at the port of Valparaíso, Chile, on April 18, 1863.
+Spain had recognized Chilean independence since the 1840s, and the two nations had maintained diplomatic relations.
+The expedition was cordially received, and the admiral exchanged visits with local authorities.
+The vessels left Chile in July 1863 amicably and moved on to Peru.
 Even though Spain had never recognized Peruvian independence, which had been declared in 1821, the squadron received a friendly welcome at the port of Callao.
 It stayed in port for a few weeks and then sailed bound for San Francisco, California, United States.

 Talambo incident

 On August 4, 1863, an incident took place at the Talambo hacienda, in Lambayeque, Peru.
-The details are fragmentary; but the episode involved a fight that broke out between two Spanish residents and 40 local citizens.
+The details are fragmentary, but the episode involved a fight that broke out between two Spanish residents and 40 local citizens.
 As a result, one Spaniard died, and four others were injured.